 - Recent annual reports & audited financial reports for transparency

-- Societal pressure – for example, A high caste settlement may try to drive out an NGO for working with the oppressed low caste settlement in their locality.
-They will want the low caste people around for doing the dirty/menial jobs.
+- Societal pressure – e.g. A high caste settlement may try to drive out an NGO for working with the oppressed low caste settlement in their locality.
+They may want to maintain low caste oppression in order to fulfill dirty/menial jobs.

-- Project area pressure – for example, Local power bodies (politicians, village heads, etc) will try to exit NGOs because people may start questioning the bodies and their “traditional practices” after the public rights & privileges awareness creation.
+- Project area pressure – e.g. Local power bodies (politicians, village heads, etc) will try to remove NGOs because people may start questioning the bodies and their “traditional practices”, after raising public awareness of public rights and privileges.